| DEVELOPMENT

 Minimum Sum cash component, whichever is lower.
 However, the current AHWL is

 complex and difficult for members to understand.
+Therefore, CPF Board has simplified the

 requirement to set the AHWL only to the available OA balance after setting